Pranav-Konijeti/Pranav-Konijeti/README.md

-- 👋 Hi, I’m @Pranav-Konijeti
+Hi, I’m @Pranav-Konijeti
-- 👀 I’m interested in ...
-Artitifcial intelligence.
+I’m currentely interested in Artitifcial intelligence.
-- 🌱 I’m currently learning ...
-C++.
+I’m currently learning C++.
-- 💞️ I’m looking to collaborate on ...
-Projects that may relate to gaming and AI.
-- 📫 How to reach me ...
-Find my LinkedIn online with the same name!
+Reach me on my LinkedIn online with the same name.
-- 😄 Pronouns: ...
-He/Him
-- ⚡ Fun fact: ...
-I like sitting in the sun with my cat.
+Pronouns He/Him

 <!---
 Pranav-Konijeti/Pranav-Konijeti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.